A strong team culture doubles employee engagement

 According to the ADPRI global study, people are 12x more likely to be fully engaged when teams trust their leaders.

-A highly successful team culture doesn’t mean lighthearted.
+A highly successful team culture doesn’t mean it’s lighthearted.
 People care about doing exceptional work.
 Solving big problems together drives excitement — not the ping pong tables.

 So, what creates a sense of belonging and connection among high performing teams?
 Daniel Coyle outlines three signals: